kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 # yum install kaltura-sphinx
 # /opt/kaltura/bin/kaltura-sphinx-config.sh
 ```

+It is strongly recommended that you install at least 2 Sphinx nodes for redundancy.

 It is recommended that Sphinx will be installed on its own dedicated machine.
 However, if needed, Sphinx can be coupled with a front machine in low-resources clusters.

 After installing the first cluster node, obtain the auto generated file placed under /tmp/kaltura_*.ans, replace relevant values and use it for the installation of the remaining nodes.